advlogic/smd_magazines/README.md

 https://www.thingiverse.com/thing:3952021

-Clone of thingiverse files in case Makerbot shuts it down
+Clone of thingiverse files in case Makerbot shuts it down.
+All credit to original author.